GregHilston/toolbox/nixos/README.md

 ## TODO

+- [ ] Fix it so we can deploy VM for arch or x86_64
 - [ ] Factor out most of the content from the `hosts/default.nix` file
 - [ ] Add other window managers, like i3 and i3 + KDE
 - [ ] Get nvim copy to clipboard to work.
 See [here](https://discourse.nixos.org/t/how-to-support-clipboard-for-neovim/9534/3), and [here](https://www.reddit.com/r/neovim/comments/3fricd/easiest_way_to_copy_from_neovim_to_system/)